 Twersky Award Lesson Planning Tips

-	- Next, allow yourself to think broadly about how these concepts and characters in your syllabus may relate to historical content.
+- Next, allow yourself to think broadly about how these concepts and characters in your curriculum may relate to historical content.
 Are you looking for a person who helped the poor?
 Who spoke out against injustice?
 Who stayed true to her own identity?
 Perhaps you are looking for an example of when Jews had to make a choice between right and wrong, or an explanation of self-identity.

 Integrating Primary Sources

 Depending on the extent of your students' background knowledge on the subject or time period, you may have to provide some context for the documents you have chosen.
 If you would like some guidance in thinking through how best to do so, try using this worksheet (and substituting the primary sources you have chosen).